MicrosoftDocs/bot-docs/articles/bot-service-overview.md

 ---
-title: What is the Bot Framework SDK? - Bot Service
+title: What is the Bot Framework SDK?
-description: Learn about the Azure Bot Service and the Bot Framework SDK, for building, connecting, testing, deploying, monitoring, and managing bots.
+description: The Bot Framework, along with the Azure Bot Service, provides tools to build, test, deploy, and manage intelligent bots, all in one place.
+The Bot Framework includes a modular and extensible SDK for building bots, as well as tools, templates, and related AI services.
+With this framework, developers can create bots that use speech, understand natural language, handle questions and answers, and more.
 keywords: overview, introduction, SDK, outline
 author: Kaiqb
 ms.author: kamrani
 manager: kamrani
 ms.topic: overview
 ms.service: bot-service
-ms.date: 11/15/2019
+ms.date: 09/01/2021
+ms.custom: abs-meta-21q1
 ---

 # What is the Bot Framework SDK?